Renegade Soundwave: Biting My Nails US CD5

 - Kray Twins

 I first heard Renegade Soundwave back in 1987 [I believe] on an episode of the British TV program Snub TV that was shown on Night Flight one weekend.
 I could always count on interesting things on Snub TV.
 They showed the video for their single “Kray Twins” and I was immediately smitten with the apocalyptic, industrial hip hop on the track that was dedicated to the notorious British gangsters of the Swinging London era.
-Huge slabs of the hardest beat I had ever heard definitely made my Cabaret Voltaire bone twitch.
+Huge slabs of the hardest beat I had ever heard definitely made my Cabaret Voltaire nerve twitch.
 This track just sounded so immense and threatening that it could flatten the listener, but this was among the early records made strictly with sampling.
 As it turned out, that was the métier of Renegade Soundwave.

 I looked for that song on CD for a few years before finally finding the UK three-track version of the single above.
 It lacked the dub mix of “Biting My Nails.”
 So I originally bought that one first, in 1988 as an import.
 The CD5 was an EP of the first three single A-sides from Renegade Soundwave but as long as I would get “Kray Twins” I was all in!
 “Biting My Nails” was a groovy confection of sample-a-delic funk that had the good taste to bite the first three notes of the famous “Knock On Wood” boss horn riff from the Eddie Floyd 60s soul hit for its own mojo.